flicktoss/CTIOT-Smart-Advertising/README.md

 ## 🚀 Project Overview

-CTIOT is designed to explore how Internet of Things can enhance real-time, location-aware advertising.
+The project is designed to explore how Internet of Things can enhance real-time, location-aware advertising.
 By leveraging BLE, user personalization, and cloud-based ad generation, it creates a smart system where:

 - Advertisers **broadcast BLE signals** from Raspberry Pi devices in physical locations.
 - Nearby users **receive and interact** with personalized ads via an Android app.